mastracu/weblinkendpoint/readme.md

 # F# WeblinkEndpoint for Zebra Printers

-Demo app to demonstrate how to leverage Weblink technology to support a couple of use-cases:
+Demo app to demonstrate how to leverage Weblink technology to support multiple use-cases:

 *  printing price labels (repricing) using ZQ320 indoor version (label printer with Wifi and BT) + CS4070 BT scanner
 *  convertion of a 300 dpi label into a 200 dpi label – this is a real case from a recent customer request.
 For the customer modifying the printing app was just impossible.
+*  self-service label printing in parcel shops to - for instance - return goods purchased online

-Tested with ZQ320 indoor + CS4070, ZD420 203dpi Cartridge and ZT410 203 dpi
+Tested with ZQ310 (2inch) and ZQ320 (3 inch) indoor + CS4070, ZD420 203dpi Cartridge and ZT410 203 dpi

 ## Getting Started